Three-Bean Veggie Chili

 - 1 large carrot, finely shredded

 - In a 6-qt. stockpot, heat oil over medium-high heat.
-Add onions, celery and green pepper; cook and stir 6-8 minutes or until crisp-tender.
+Add onions, celery and green pepper; cook and stir until crisp-tender, 6-8 minutes.
 Add tomato paste, garlic and seasonings; cook 2 minutes longer.

 - Stir in remaining ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 20-25 minutes or until thickened and bulgur is tender, stirring occasionally.
-Yield: 8 servings (3-1/2 quarts).
+Reduce heat; simmer, uncovered, until thickened and bulgur is tender, 20-25 minutes, stirring occasionally.
+If desired, serve with cheese.

-Originally published as Three-Bean Veggie Chili in Taste of Home's Holiday & Celebrations Cookbook Annual 2016, p51
+Originally published as Vegetarian Chili in Holiday & Celebrations Cookbook 2016